Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: Numerical tests

 \section{Numerical tests}

-In this section we present some numerical tests of the results in this paper.
-First we formulate a simple model to compare the Schr\"odinger density with the molecular dynamics density.
-Then we present a similar model for comparing the Schr\"odinger position observable correlation with the molecular dynamics position observable correlation.
-Finally we describe the respective numerical methods, the numerical results and conclusions.
+In this section we present precise formulations of the numerical demonstrations in Section \ref{sec_comp_demo}.
+We formulate a simple model problem in order to compare the Schr\"odinger density with the molecular dynamics density in \eqref{qc_density} and \eqref{cl_density}.
+Then we present a similar model for comparing the Schr\"odinger position correlation observable with its molecular dynamics approximation.
+In this section we describe the respective numerical methods that were used in numerical approximation of these quantities.